elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 }
 ```
 I tried to see if I could escalate my control via `ping` or `traceroute` with certain arguments but I didn't find anything interesting.
-I also searched for other references within `httpd` to `_eval` in the hope that I'll find a place in which the first argument, the program, is user-controlled.
+I also searched for other references within `httpd` to `_eval` in the hope that I'd find a place in which the first argument, the program, is user-controlled.
 As expected, I couldn't find such a scenario.

 # Back To Basics